REX2626/Astro-Attack/README.md

 ## TODO:

 ### a1.2.0 (enemy improvements and player improvements)
-Add new enemy types: missile, different fighter ship variants

 POSSIBLE: neutral ship grouping

 Improve Neutral ship functionality - better decision making in fights (who to shoot at, enemy or player)

-Neutral ship when attacking, will only become passive again once the whole group of enemies or defeated
+Neutral ship when attacking, will only become passive again once the whole group of enemies are defeated

 Improve enemy AI, so they don't shoot at each other